Board of Directors

 Bio: In refire-ment committed to using my skills, experience and creativity in projects and actions to build a more just, inclusive, diverse community wherever I am.
 Worked at Mt.
 Hood Community College 20 years, Portland Community College 5 years in a variety of economic and workforce development and training programs to serve adults in transition from welfare to work, immigrants and refugees and English language learners to find career and employment opportunities.
 Trainer in ESOL in survival, vocational and workplace contexts.
 High interest and studies in spirituality, dance and arts, fiber arts in diverse cultures.
 Founding team member, staff and volunteer of Grace Arts camp which integrates arts and cultures from around the world.
 Served on board of African Women’s Coalition.

-MS. LANAE BOWLES
+DADA LANAE BOWLES

 Oregon Department of Human Services